 Doctor’s Best Digestive Enzymes features

 Doctor’s Best Enzymes has unique features.
-This is the first time I reviewed a digestive enzyme supplement containing HSO organisms, Bacillus subtilis, a probiotic bacteria.
-But reviewing and testing this supplement has impressed me, which is not often.
+One thing is that it contains HSO organisms, namely Bacillus subtilis, a probiotic bacterium.
+Reviewing and this supplement has impressed me, which does not happen too often.

 - Suitable for vegetarians